Overview

 investment objectives, risk tolerance, and investment time horizon and give their Financial Adviser any

-Clients can impose restrictions on the investments in their accounts, including designating particular
+Clients may impose restrictions on the investments in their accounts, including designating particular

 securities or types of securities that should not be purchased for an account.
-A client also can request that
+The Financial Adviser will

-the ICS Manager(s) manage the client's account in accordance with client-specified investment guidelines
+A client also may request that Ladenburg manage the client's account in accordance with client-specified

 In the absence of client-specified investment restrictions, guidelines or policies and/or other modifications

-ICS Managers will generally manage accounts in a manner very similar to that of other clients who have
+manage accounts in a manner very similar to that of other clients who have selected the same strategy.

 Other Types of Accounts